 As the story goes, the first men called the area Strawberry Banke after a patch of wild strawberries that grew near the Pistacaqua.
 This story is disputed by some, as this was also the name of an estate back in England (I have this story somewhere).
-Portsmouth was the name of John Mason’s estate back in England, as was Kettry (Kittery) named after the Shapleigh’s estate.
+Portsmouth was the name of John Mason’s estate back in England, as was Kittery, named after the Shapleigh’s Family estate.

-Mason’s relationship with his settlers was a slow tug of war with long months lagging between each transatlantic conversation.
-Mason’s agent usually begged for more goods made in England – shoes, nails, beer, Mason, in return, promised to send more supplies as soon as the colonists could produce something he could sell in England to pay back his investors.
-While furs and fish came from the settlement in South Berwick, the Great House here produced very little.
+John Mason’s relationship with his settlers was a slow tug of war with long months lagging between each transatlantic conversation.
+Mason’s agent usually begged for more goods made in England – shoes, nails, beer.
+Mason, in return, promised to send more supplies as soon as the colonists could produce something he could sell in England to pay back his investors.
+While furs and fish came from the settlement in South Berwick, the Great House produced very little.
 Strawberry Bank and Pannaway were, initially, failed investments.
-In 1635 as he was outfitting a ship to visit his colony for the first time, John Mason died.
-The Laconia Company folded soon after that, abandoning the New Hampshire colonists to fend for themselves.
-Puritan businessmen from England quickly took over at Strawberry Bank.
+In 1635, as he was outfitting a ship to visit his colony for the first time, John Mason died.
+The Laconia Company folded around that time, abandoning the New Hampshire colonists to fend for themselves.
+Puritan businessmen from the Massachusetts Bay Colony and England quickly took over at Strawberry Bank as they did in Dover [and other areas].
 (11)

-Garrison House in York Maine is probably similar to the one built in Portsmouth as well.
+The Garrison House in York Maine is also probably similar to the one built in Portsmouth.